alexbrombal/popover.js/README.md

 - `className` - The class to give the popover div.

+- `bodyClass` - A custom class to add to the body when the popover is visible
+-
 - `width` - The default width of the popover (default: 400px).

 - `height` - The default height of the popover (default: 'auto').